thellamacatcher1/VexCode/Autonomous/SWITCH Write to SD/ReadMe.md

 6. https://youtu.be/bpEReeEI3hw Watch for more Details

 Demo 1 - Write to a single file

-Deom 2 - Write to multiple files with multiple experiments
+Demo 2 - Write to multiple files with multiple experiments